 6. Price points

 In B2B, there may be several vendors driving each other’s prices up and down.
 However, in the case of B2C, there generally will be a standard below which one would not be able to get what they are looking for.
 Another fact is, B2B price points are usually higher than B2C.
-It is one reason B2B customers take time evaluating before deciding.
+It is one reason B2B customers take time to evaluate before deciding.

 On the contrary, the price points of B2C products may range from very low to very high.
 People buy lower price range products instantly.
-But when it comes to purchasing higher value products, they seek more information and evaluate reviews.
+But when it comes to purchasing higher-value products, they seek more information and evaluate reviews.
 For instance, when a consumer wishes to buy a pair of shoes, they can instantly find the right one from the get-go.
 However, their need for more information increases if they want to purchase a new car.

 7. Acquisition costs

 In B2B sales, you might spend more acquiring a customer.
 Usually, the higher prices they pay justify the funds they spend on acquisition.
 There are also more opportunities to generate repeat sales over time.

 B2C sales, on the other hand, usually have lower customer acquisition costs.
 Some customers can make purchases from word of mouth referrals, experiment with a new product, impulsive buying, etc. The smaller sales cycle in B2C also correlates with lower acquisition costs.

 Median B2C and B2B acquisition cost across industries: